 *Specific sanctions in syllabus are not subject to appeal.

 Any time a student’s cumulative grade point average (GPA) is below 2.0, the student will be placed on academic probation and enrollment will be limited to 12 hours per semester.
-The student will remain on academic probation and must earn a semester GPA of 2.0 in each subsequent semester until the cumulative GPA is at least 2.0.
-A student on probation who earns a semester GPA of less than 2.0 will be subject to suspension.
+The student will remain on academic probation and are expected to earn a semester GPA of 2.0 in each subsequent semester until the cumulative GPA is at least 2.0.
+A student on probation who earns a semester GPA of less than 2.0 will be subject to academic suspension.

-A student who has been suspended may appeal in writing to the University Student Affairs Committee.
-The appeal must be made by the date stated in the student’s notification of suspension.
-Notification of suspension will be sent to the student’s permanent address.
+A student who has been academically suspended may appeal in writing to the University Academic Appeals Committee.
+The appeal must be made by the date stated in the student’s notification of academic suspension.
+Notification of academic suspension will be sent to the student’s permanent address and/or Southeast email account.
+Students with an out of country permanent address will have their notification sent to their Southeast email account.
 Students are obligated to have a current permanent address on file with the Office of the Registrar.

-Students who have been academically suspended more than once will be disqualified from attending the University for at least one semester.
+Students who have been academically suspended more than once will be academically disqualified from attending the University for at least one semester.
 They may petition the Committee for readmission to the University after a minimum one-semester absence.
-The Committee may take the following actions: (1) specify conditions for the readmission of the student; or (2) deny readmission of the student to the University.
+The Committee may take the following actions:

 In order to enroll, students who have been suspended must inform the Office of the Registrar of their intention to return.